 DraftKings and FanDuel each made up a lot of ground in September.
 Here are the full numbers:

 We should note that BetRivers easily posted the best revenue numbers in the state in September.
-That can likely be attributed to DraftKings and FanDuel’s aggressive customer acquisition strategy, frequently offering free bets and enhanced lines.
+That can likely be attributed to DraftKings and FanDuel’s aggressive customer acquisition strategy, frequently offering bonus bets and enhanced lines.

 BetRivers, meanwhile, appears to have acquired most of its customers over the summer, when it was the only live operator in the state.